JD Spicer Zeb Solicitors Banner Image

 • If we are likely to be conflicted or breach our professional rules.

-What happens if you are charged with a cybercrime?
+What happens if you are investigated for a cybercrime?

 • Released with no further action